townmath/cisp400-reader/_sources/beginnings/types.rst

    .. tab:: Example: bitset

-      A :cref:`std::bitset` is a simple way to see the individual with a number.
+      A :cref:`std::bitset` is a simple way to see the sequence of ones and zeros for an integral type.

       A ``bitset`` is a templated type that must be initialized with a size: ::